 It’s a big pull up, topping out on a false summit before we break out of the bush with views to the sand dunes at Mason Bay, the snaking curl of Freshwater River surrounded by miles of wetland and towering green mountains.
-We take in the scenery and a few selfies before Thorson and I leave Jess to check on the news and his girlfriend and head down.
-I drop my body for just a millisecond in the chilly river water then join our small gang of Swiss and Kiwi in the hut, everyone asking about walking the TA and letting me tell stories, processing some more all that’s happened.
-We head out on the track at night to look for kiwi, but find nothing though I love the night walk anyway – and live this group if people.
+We take in the scenery and a few selfies before Thorson and I leave Jess to check on the news and his girlfriend.
+I drop my body for just a millisecond in the chilly river water then join our small gang of Swiss and Kiwi in the hut, everyone asking about walking the TA and letting me tell stories, processing some more about all that’s happened.
+We head out on the track at night to look for kiwi, but find nothing though I love the night walk anyway – and love this group of people.

 I leave early the next morning for the short, flat walk to Mason Bay.
 In the first part of the last century, there was a road here in a constant state of being repaired.
 All that remains is a raised track reinforced with boardwalk across the wettest bits.
 A sign warns not to go further if the water rises above a certain height.
 I walk under manuka tunnels and into open areas with views of mist shrouded mountains.
 The old buildings of a working farm remain, revving up my imagination of life in this remote place – beautiful but austere.